cutuputuVrinda/cutuputuVrinda.github.io/README.md

 Shit yar, sachai dik gayi.
 Alright, let's get down to business.
 This is a practice test, not a secret message (or is it?)
 ### Gentle Reminders
 Just a quick note to brighten your day.
 Remember, assignments are like passing clouds—here today, gone tomorrow.
-Don't stress too much; you're as awesome as they come!-->
+Don't stress too much; you're as awesome as they come

-**Note:** This message is purely for fun and portfolio-building practice 😄 **In progress:** Please do check this website for regular updates.
+**Note:** This message is purely for fun and portfolio-building practice 😄 **In progress:** Please do check this website for regular updates.!-->